Business owners must know what a commercial electrician is to find the most suitable company.

-Commercial electricians need both hard and soft skills to be top of their game.
+Commercial electricians need hard and soft skills to top their game.
 The primary ones are:

 1. Physics, Algebra, And Mathematics

 These professionals need to take measurements, calculate voltages or currents, etc., so they need a logical mind.
-They should excel in physics, algebra, and maths to perform quick calculations and solve difficult equations.
+They should excel in physics, algebra, and maths to calculate quickly and solve complex equations.

 Diagnosing an electrical fault and applying a solution requires strong problem-solving skills, so commercial electricians should be good thinkers.